 Examines energy on Earth and in human society through thermodynamics and in terms of chemistry, biology, and physics.
 Consideration is given to historical, economic, and social aspects of energy use and sources, as well as their consequences.
 Introduces calculations and unit conversions used in science.
-Three hours of lecture per week.
+Four hours of lecture per week.
 Not open for credit to students who have received credit for CHEM 100.
 This course does not count toward the chemistry major.
-Prerequisite: MATH 100.
+Prerequisite: MATH placement of level 2, 3, 4, or credit for MATH 100.